 Here's a testimony from a satisfied user:

 " I have spent heaps of cash buying "balanced" cranks and "balanced bottom ends" [for a 69cc motorized bicycle engine].
 Not cheap when shipped from the USA to Australia.
 I had two identical "jack-hammer" cranks and then bought this balance calculator.
 A GREAT investment.
 I did not trust estimating the con-rod weight, or the big-end or small-end sections of the con-rod for REAL accuracy.
 I stripped the crank to get EXACT measurements and weights.
 I cut off the big-end and small end (from a discarded conrod) to weigh them individually.
 The calculator is GREAT.
 You need to check your input figures and re-check them.
 Do not rush it.
 I found the experience very "addictive" and enjoyable.
-The crank when drilled with the calculated counterbalance holes has been proven to my BEST CRANK.
-Jim Baker of OZ Motorised Bikes; a NO-BULLSHIT facebook Group; where you find my posts about this."
+The crank when drilled with the calculated counterbalance holes has been proven to be my BEST CRANK.
+Jim Baker of OZ Motorised Bikes; a no bullshit facebook Group; where you find my posts about this."

 If you have an unanswered question then please shoot it to me at firstname.lastname@example.org